Tony Mafia: Exhibitions

 A 1963 profile in The Desert Sun earlier documented his exhibitions in the United States, including the Wichita Falls Museum of Art, Pascha Gallery (Los Angeles), Palo Alto Art Gallery, and the McKinley and Hungry I Galleries (San Francisco), as well as the Paul Ballardo Gallery in Provincetown, Massachusetts, and New York City.

 Collections

-Mafia’s work is said to be included in collections of the Louvre Museum, Stedelijk Museum, and private collectors including Queen Elizabeth II, Audrey Hepburn, Frank Sinatra, James Mason, family collections of artists such as Man Ray and Auguste Renoir and politicians such as François-René de ChateaubriandAccording to gallery materials, he also completed mural commissions in Mexico.
+Mafia’s work is said to be included in collections of the Louvre Museum, Stedelijk Museum, and private collectors including Queen Elizabeth II, Audrey Hepburn, Frank Sinatra, James Mason, Steve Martin, Robin Williams, Phil Tanzini (Whisky a GoGo) and Cher, collections of artists such as Man Ray and Auguste Renoir and politicians such as François-René de Chateaubriand According to gallery materials, he also completed mural commissions in Mexico.

+His work is also held in the Tony Mafia Estate collection, archived and maintained by his daughter Rikke Alderson, who serves as primary archivist and contact, alongside his children Søren Alderson, Toni Sunseri, and Erik Vanbergen, and Maya Van Leemput, daughter of his recently passed widow Annmarie Sauer.